-As directed by The BC Energy Plan, BC Hydro established a Standing Offer Program for clean, renewable or high-efficiency cogeneration electricity projects with a capacity of 10 MW or less.
+As directed by The BC Energy Plan, BC Hydro established a Standing Offer Program for clean, renewable or high-efficiency co-generation electricity projects with a capacity of greater than 50 kW and up to10 MW.
 Approved by the BCUC in March 2008 and launched in April 2008, the program offers a standard contract with fixed prices and a streamlined administrative process to give smaller scale projects the opportunity to contribute to B.C.'s supply of clean electricity.
-To date, BC Hydro has received nine applications under the Standing Offer Program for a total of approximately 200 GWh per year of energy.
+To date, BC Hydro has received 13 applications under the Standing Offer Program for a total of approximately 220 GWh per year of energy.

-• BIOENERGY CALL
+BIOENERGY CALL

-Guided by both The BC Energy Plan and the Province's Bioenergy Strategy, BC Hydro has launched a two-phase call for power to use wood infected by the mountain pine beetle as well as other biomass sources.
+Guided by both The BC Energy Plan and the Province's Bioenergy Strategy, BC Hydro launched a two-phase call for power to use wood infected by the mountain pine beetle as well as other biomass sources.
 Phase I of the Bioenergy Call was for projects that are immediately viable and do not require new forest tenure.
-We received proposals for 20 projects in June 2008 and awarded several contracts in November 2008.
-BC Hydro is continuing to work with the Ministry of Energy, Mines and Petroleum Resources as well as the Ministry of Forests and Range to develop plans for Phase II.
+We received proposals for 20 projects in June 2008 and awarded four contracts in November 2008.
+These agreements were accepted by the BCUC in July 2009.
+Phase II of the Bioenergy Call was launched in March 2009 and involves two separate streams.
+One stream targets larger-scale biomass projects and the other stream focuses on smaller-scale, innovative, community-based energy solutions using biomass.